FPO v1.0 MASP – Multi Asset Single Pool¶

 FPO v1.0 – Universal Options Protocol¶

-FPO v1.0 is a universal options protocol that enables the creation and trading of options from any type of underlying asset based on the collateral held in a single liquidity pool.
+FPO v1.0 is a universal options protocol that enables the creation and trading of options or other derivatives from any type of underlying asset based on the collateral held in liquidity pools.

 While FPO v1.0 will initially support options for $BTC and $ETH, there is no limit to the types of options that can be created with the protocol.
 Any asset can be an underlier for FPO v1.0 options — including cryptocurrencies from any blockchain, fiat currencies, commodities, equities, and practically any asset with a reliable on-chain price feed.
 Under this version of our protocol, there is no requirement for assets to exist in a tokenized form on-chain.
 The options are synthetically derived from the price feed itself.
 On 4th Nov 2020, we included $MKR, $LINK and $SNX as the additional underlying assets for FPO options.